bertlr/GCodeGenerator/README.md

 ![Create the code](screen_3.png )

 The created toolpath.
+The green line is the contour from the selected g-code, the red line is the generated toolpath for roughing.
 Click on "G-Code" to show the generated g-code.

 ![graphic view of the toolpath](screen_4.png)